expression through creativity

 And that’s not all!
-Youth who are waiting for their turn will have a chance to participate in bit of friendly competition with an ACCESS member in a game of of basketball or ultimate frisbee.
-Last but not least, at the end of the each session, youth will have the option to show off their creations on The Bus for others to enjoy, or they can take their artwork home with them!
+Youth who are waiting for their turn will have a chance to participate in bit of friendly competition with an ACCESS member in a game of basketball or ultimate frisbee.
+Last but not least, at the end of each session, youth will have the option to show off their creations on The Bus for others to enjoy, or they can take their artwork home with them!

 how it works